composewell/streaming-benchmarks/README.md

-In addition to basic operations like in the table above we also have benchmarks with repeated application of the same operation e.g. `take-all x 4` means the take-all operations performed 4 times repeatedly.
+In addition to basic operations like in the table above we also have benchmarks with repeated application of the same operation e.g. `take-all x 4` means the `take-all` operation is performed 4 times repeatedly.
 Similalrly we have composite operations e.g. `take-map` is a `take` operation followed by a `map` operation.
-Then we have repeated composite operations e.g. `take-map x 4` is `take-map` applied 4 times.
+Then we also have repeated composite operations e.g. `take-map x 4` is `take-map` applied 4 times.

 ## Pure Streams